Malzagic/malzagic/README.md

 ## 🚀 About Me
 I am fullstack developer.
 I can create visible, usable and more interactive website with attractive animations.
 I can also create web and mobile applications.
 ## How about me?
-👩‍💻 I'm currently working on Flutter project
+👩‍💻 I'm currently working on NodeJS/ExpressJS and Database

 🧠 I'm currently learning Node, Express, Nginx